 Certification of accounts

-Provide the name(s) of the asset management company’s auditor(s) and for how many years.
+Provide the name(s) of the asset management company’s auditor(s) and since how many years.

 Indicate if the company has changed auditors over the past 3 years.
 If so, explain why.

 List the different auditors of the open-ended and segregated funds of the asset management company.